cal-data-eng/fa23/syllabus.md

 You are responsible for reasonable communication with course staff.
 If you make a request close to the deadline, we can not guarantee that you will receive a response before the deadline.
 Additionally, simply submitting a request does not guarantee you will receive an extension.
 Even if your work is incomplete, please submit before the deadline so you can receive credit for the work you did complete.

 ## DSP Accommodations
 If you are registered with the Disabled Students’ Program (DSP) you can expect to receive an email from us during the first week of classes.
 Otherwise, email our [course email]({{site.course.email}}).
-DSP students can submit assignment extension requests via the [Extenuating Circumstances Form]({{site.course.extenuating_circumstances}}).
+DSP students can submit assignment extension requests via the [Extenuating Circumstances Form (link TBD)]({{site.course.extenuating_circumstances}}).

 ## Collaboration Policy
 We do not allow for collaboration on assignments since we expect you to complete all assignments individually.
 However, you are free (and encouraged!) to discuss concepts from lecture.
 We will follow the [EECS departmental policy](https://eecs.berkeley.edu/resources/students/academic-dishonesty) on academic honesty, so be sure you are familiar with it.
 And hey — don’t cheat.
 Not cool.